susanaviruglio/queens-coffee/README.md

 ## USERS STORIES

 1. **How can I play the game?** I am a 6 years old child who wants to play a memory game for first time.
-I would like to receive a quick explanation about how to play.
+I would like to receive a quick explanation on how to play.
-2. **How can I improve my visual memory?** I am interested in improving my visual memory and I have been recommended to play memory games where I can find the pairs.
+2. **How can I improve my visual memory?** I am interested in improving my visual memory and I have been recommended to play memory games where I can find the matches.
-3. **How can know my score?** I found memory games quite boring sometimes and I would like one with a bit of challenge.
+3. **How can know my score?** I found memory games quite stale sometimes and I would like one with a bit more of a challenge.

 ## DESIGN EVOLUTION